Union County, Indiana

 Union County is a county in the U.S. state of Indiana.
 As of the 2020 United States census, the population was 7,087.
 The county seat is Liberty.
 Since 2018, Union County has been included in the Cincinnati-Middletown, OH-KY-IN Metropolitan Statistical Area.
 It is located on the Indiana-Ohio border.

 History

+Prior to cession to the United States government, this area belonged to and was inhabited by peoples of the Chippewa, Delaware, Eel River, Kaskaskia, Kickapoo, Miami, Ottawa, Piankishaw, Potawatomi, Shawnee, Wea, and Wyandot tribes.

 The future state of Indiana was first regulated by passage of the Northwest Ordinance in 1787.
 In 1790 the Territory was divided into two counties, with Knox covering much of present-day Indiana.
+The area later known as Union County was included in lands ceded to the U.S. government in two treaties: in 1795 with the Treaty of Greenville and in 1809 with the Treaty of Fort Wayne.

 In 1810, a portion of Knox was partitioned to create Wayne County; in 1811 a portion further south was partitioned to create Franklin.
-The area between those two counties was partitioned in 1818 to create Fayette; by the 1820s the eastern part of Fayette County was populated sufficiently to warrant separate representation.
-Thus on 5 January 1821 the state legislature authorized the creation of Union County, with areas ceded from Wayne County, Fayette County and Franklin County.
-The organization of the new county's governing structure began on 1 February 1821.
+The area between those two counties was partitioned in 1818 to create Fayette; by the 1820s the eastern part of Fayette County was sufficiently populated to warrant separate representation.
+Thus on January 5, 1821, the state legislature authorized the creation of Union County, with areas ceded from Wayne County, Fayette County and Franklin County.
+The organization of the new county's governing structure began on February 1, 1821.

 It was so named because it united parts of Fayette, Franklin and Wayne counties.
-The first settlers were from Laurens District, South Carolina.
-John Templeton was the first settler to enter land at the Cincinnati land office in what would become Harmony Township, Union County Indiana.
+The first non-native settlers were from Laurens District, South Carolina.
+John Templeton was the first settler to enter land at the Cincinnati land office in what would become Harmony Township, Union County, Indiana.
 The first county seat was Brownsville, a small community on the East Fork of the Whitewater River.
 The seat was moved in 1824 to Liberty, a central location.
 The primary industry of Union County was and is farming.